Campaign to Suppress Bandits in Longquan: Initial stage

-As nationalist government withdrew from western Sichuan to escape advancing communists, it ordered its forces left behind to join the local bandits to wage a guerrilla war against the communist enemy.
+As the nationalist government withdrew from western Sichuan to escape advancing communists, it ordered its forces left behind to join the locals to wage a guerrilla war against communist forces.
 Additional nationalist agents and military professionals were sent to join bandits as military advisors.
-To fight their common communist enemy, local bandits, and bodyguards of landlords and opium drug lords set aside their long term hostilities toward each other and managed to form an unlikely alliance united under the fleeing nationalist government, organized as Sichuan – Xikang People's Anti-communist National Salvation Army 1st Column, commanded by bandit chieftain Ma Li (马力).
-The second most powerful force of the local nationalist support came from landlord Liu Hui'an (刘惠安), whose personal army totaled over five hundred.
-With other bandits in regions of Jianyang, Sichuan and Huayang (华阳), the nationalist guerrilla totaled over ten thousands, and agreed to carry out the large scale attack on the enemy planned by the nationalist government, codenamed as March 3 Riot, after the planned lunar calendar date of March 3, 1950 (Gregorian calendar date of April 19, 1950).
-However, the anti-communist alliance was fragile to begin with and due to the traditional longtime hatred toward each other, the alliance members were deeply suspicious and distrustful to each other despite reaching a truce for the sake of against the common communist enemy, and this had gravely hindered their operations.
-As a result, most battles were small skirmishes carried out independently by individual bands of bandits, and personal armies of landlords and drug lords.
+To fight their common communist enemy, local bandits, and bodyguards of landlords and opium drug lords set aside their long term hostilities toward each other and managed to form an unlikely alliance united under the fleeing nationalist government, organized as Sichuan – Xikang People's Anti-communist National Salvation Army 1st Column, commanded by Chieftain Ma Li (马力).
+The second most powerful force of the local nationalist support came from landlord Liu Hui'an (刘惠安), whose personal army was estimated to consist of 500 troops.
+With other bandits in regions of Jianyang, Sichuan and Huayang (华阳), Nationalist forces totaled over ten thousand, and agreed to carry out the large scale attack on the enemy planned by the nationalist government, codenamed as March 3 Riot, after the planned lunar calendar date of March 3, 1950 (Gregorian calendar date of April 19, 1950).
+However, the anti-communist alliance experienced infighting due to conflicting interests between members.
+As a result, most battles were reduced to small skirmishes carried out independently by individual bands of bandits, and personal armies of landlords and drug lords.

 Before the planned major attack, small attacks on the communists were already carried out, targeting the communist grain gathering teams.
 On April 2, 1950, a communist grain gathering team headed by Zhu Xiangli (朱向离) was ambushed and wiped out completely.
-On April 14, 1950, a nine-member communist grain gathering squad led by commissar Zhang Xiang (张翔) was captured by bandits headed by Liu Daichang (刘代长) and Liu Daifu (刘代富) at Wanxing (万兴) Township tea plantation, and subsequently executed at the region of Xiachangkou (下场口) of Wanxing township.
-The next day, another communist grain gathering squad led by Gu Shusen (顾树森) was ambushed and captured in Jigong (鸡公) Mountain, and all nine members were subsequently executed.
+On April 14, 1950, a nine-member communist grain gathering team led by commissar Zhang Xiang (张翔) was captured by a team headed by Liu Daichang (刘代长) and Liu Daifu (刘代富) at the Wanxing (万兴) Township tea plantation, and were subsequently executed at the region of Xiachangkou (下场口) of Wanxing township.
+The next day, another communist grain gathering squad led by Gu Shusen (顾树森) was captured in Jigong (鸡公) Mountain, and all nine members were executed.
 Meanwhile, local drug lords also begun their fight against communists when the biggest local drug lord Liu Chaozhang (刘朝章) was arrested by the communists.
-As communist forces were destroying Liu Chaozhang's opium plantation totaled several dozen acres, they were constantly harassed by drug dealers' sniper fire in the process during their drug eradication effort that lasted more than two weeks.
+As communist forces were destroying Liu Chaozhang's opium plantation totaled several dozen acres, they were constantly harassed by sniper fire in the process during their drug eradication effort that lasted more than two weeks.
 Attacks like these prompted the communists to formally launch a campaign to eradicate bandits in the local area.
 Although the communists strength was in absolute disadvantage, they were helped greatly by the lack of corporation among bandits themselves.